2017 CPBL All-Star vs NPB All-Star Series

-CPBL All-Star will have two exhibition games against Samurai Japan on the 28th & 1st March.
-Here’s why you should care about Lamigo Monkeys’ 王柏融 (Wang Po-Jung)
+Gearing up to the 2017 WBC tournament, the CPBL All-Star has been invited to have two exhibition games against the Samurai Japan on February 28 and March 1.
+Here is why you should care about the Lamigo Monkeys’ rising super rookie 王柏融 (Wang Po-Jung).

-Lamigo Monkeys’ bat flipping rookie 王柏融 Wang Po-Jung had a dominating season in 2016 where he hits for .414/.476/.689 with the OPS+ of 171.
-At the same time, setting the single season hits record with 200 hits in just 116 games and takes home the CPBL 2016 MVP title and 2016 Rookie of the Year award.
+The Lamigo Monkeys’ bat flipping rookie 王柏融 (Wang Po-Jung) just had a dominating first season in 2016, where he hit for .414/.476/.689 with the OPS+ of 171.
+At the same time, he set the single-season hits record with 200 hits in only 116 games and took home the CPBL 2016 MVP title and the Rookie of the Year award.

-After Wang’s monster 2016 season, Lamigo Monkeys immediately extended Wang’s contract to a 5-year deal with a 400% salary increase.
-(Here’s an infographic about monthly salary after winning rookie of the year award)
+After Wang’s monster 2016 season, the Lamigo Monkeys immediately extended Wang’s contract to a 5-year deal with a 400% salary increase.
+(Here’s an infographic about monthly salary after winning the Rookie of the Year award)

 王柏融 (Wang Po-Jung) CPBL Stats

 *Bold = CPBL Record (For more daily CPBL stats visit my.cpblstats.com)

 The Future for Wang Po-Jung, CPBL, NPB, MLB?

 The 23-year-old super rookie mentioned several times in public that he would love to play in the overseas market if there is an opportunity to do so.
 Ideally, he would like to go to the NPB first, then move to the MLB at a later stage.